Previously, we looked through all the Old Testament for

 unquenchable fire argument, is based off Jude:

 Sodom and Gomorrah was punished with fire.
 Jude calls it eternal fire.
-Sodom and Gomorrah is not on fire, therefore the fire is not eternal.
+Sodom and Gomorrah is not on fire at the moment, therefore the fire is/was not literally eternal.
 Admittedly, the logic followed here is simple and straight forward; however, there is more than meets the eye.

 For starters, a keyword in this verse is

 example.
-Annihilationists are too quick in comparing the (physical) example as some perfect, exact recreation of what will happen in the next, spiritual realm.
+Annihilationists seem to be too quick in comparing the (physical) example as some perfect, exact recreation of what will happen in the next, spiritual realm.
 On top of this, annihilationists are effectively locking out the possibility of

 “The fire which burns beneath the ground and the stench render the inhabitants of the neighboring country sickly and very short lived” (Book II, 48).